 Today, Nhanh says that his dad is still not drinking.

-A few years ago, Nhahn was earning enough money to build his parents a house back in the province they left almost 15 years ago, so they could finally move away from the area around the former dumpsite (which closed in 2009).
+After graduating CCF and working for while, Nhanh was earning enough money to build his parents a house back in the province they left almost 15 years previously.
+They could finally move away from the former dumpsite (which closed in 2009).

 “I still support my family, with my younger brother and sister,” he says.

 “They were very happy with the house, especially my father, but now I want to build a bigger house for them.”

 Nhanh, who at one time studied Interior Design at college in Phnom Penh, is First Assistant Director at Hang Meas, a renowned Cambodian entertainment television channel, and wants to be a filmmaker, famous both internationally and at home.
 One day, he hopes to make a film of his own life to show the wider world the struggles of children in Cambodia.